 Network deployment restriction: If the FCC emissions requirements could be met with a 100 kHz offset from the protected region, would it be sufficient for 3GPP to require a mandatory 100 kHz offset from the NB-IoT channel edge to the edge of the protected region for both guard band and standalone NB-IoT operation for US bands and for the FCC to require 100 kHz offset for NB-IoT network deployments in order to ensure that emissions requirements are met?

-NS signalling approach: If NS signalling was used to prevent operation withing 100 kHz of the protected region, would the FCC labs turn on NS signalling when the UE is certified?
+NS signalling approach: If the answer of 5) is no, would it be sufficient for 3GPP to use NS signalling to prevent withing 100 kHz of the protected region?
+Would the FCC labs turn on NS signalling when the UE is certified?

 Summary